briantruong777/briantruong777.github.io/_posts/2025-01-01-my-arch-linux-setup-2.0.md

 ### User account

-Currently the only user you can log in as is the root user which is not a good user to use regularly.
-You either run the risk of accidentally breaking your system or someone hacking your account and now having full access to your entire system.
+Currently the only user you can log in as is the root user which is a poor choice for regular usage.
+You either run the risk of accidentally breaking your system or someone hacking your account and gaining full access to your entire system.
 See [users and groups] documentation on how to create your own user account.
-Also consider adding your user to the `wheel` group which conventionally has access to administrate the system and use [sudo].
+Also consider adding your user to the `wheel` group which conventionally has access to administrate the system by using [sudo].

 [users and groups]: https://wiki.archlinux.org/title/Users_and_groups